 3. Pain in the Abdominal Region

-How is Hernia Diagnosed?
+How Is a Hernia Diagnosed?

-Following are the complications associated with a hernia post a c-section delivery:
+Following are the complications associated with a hernia post a C-section delivery:

 - Abdominal cavity fills with fluid

-- Bleeding inside the body
+- Bleeding inside the body (internal bleeding)

 - Bowel blockage